-The digital surveillance economy is a combination of institutions, institutional relationships and processes that enables corporations to exploit data arising from the monitoring of people's electronic behaviour and on which consumer marketing corporations are rapidly becoming dependent
+The digital surveillance economy is that combination of institutions, institutional relationships and processes which enables corporations to exploit data arising from the monitoring of people's electronic behaviour and on which consumer marketing corporations are rapidly becoming dependent

 A notion that stands at the heart of the new approach is represented by a longstanding aphorism in media theory: 'If you're not paying, you're the product'.
 For an early usage in the Web context, see Lewis (2010).
 The foundations lie neither in classical nor neo-classical economics (which are relevant to scarce resources), but rather in information economics (which applies to abundant resources).
 The business school text-book that heralded the revolution was Shapiro & Varian (1999).
 Its significance is underlined by the fact that, since 2002, Hal Varian has had the title of Chief Economist at Google.